Dark Mode Light Mode

 Lalish yazidi iraq kurdistan temple religious group middle east lalish temple 10 copyright www.
 Moving jack.
 Com • lalish

-The location of the temple was in such an odd place.
-We had to drive though a landscape of hills where there were many oil refineries.
-Huge flames would rise up from enormous pipes which made it a bit surreal when we arrived at this sacred temple.
+The temple’s location was so odd.
+We had to drive through a landscape of hills where there were many oil refineries.
+Huge flames would rise up from enormous pipes, which made it a bit surreal when we arrived at this sacred temple.

 What was even more mind-blowing is that below the main temple, the walls of the tunnels were all covered in tar, black tar with prints of hands on it…